 Annual Cash Bonuses.
 We use cash bonuses to motivate our executive officers to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
-Historically, at the beginning of each fiscal year, our board of directors or compensation committee has adopted a bonus plan for that fiscal year which identifies the plan participants and establishes the target cash bonus opportunity for each participant, the performance measures to be tracked during the fiscal year and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.
-Typically, annual cash bonuses have been determined after the end of the fiscal year by our board of directors or compensation committee based on its assessment of our performance against one or more financial and operational performance objectives for the fiscal year as set forth in our annual operating plan.
+Historically, at the beginning of each fiscal year, our board of directors or the compensation committee has adopted a bonus plan for that fiscal year which identifies the plan participants and establishes the target cash bonus opportunity for each participant, the performance measures to be tracked during the fiscal year and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.

-In addition to the cash bonus opportunities described in the preceding paragraph, historically we have also paid discretionary cash bonuses from time to time to our executive officers.
+Typically, annual cash bonuses have been determined after the end of the fiscal year by our board of directors or the compensation committee based on its assessment of our performance against one or more financial and operational performance objectives for the fiscal year as set forth in our annual operating plan.
 While the decision to pay discretionary bonuses is made in the sole discretion of our board of directors and compensation committee, in making their recommendations for discretionary bonus payouts, our board of directors and compensation committee consider input from our Chief Executive Officer on the actual performance of the other executive officers, as well as their own evaluation of the expected and actual performance of each executive officer and his individual contributions.
-We did not pay any discretionary cash bonuses during fiscal 2012, except for the cash signing bonuses paid to the Named Executive Officers who joined us during the fiscal year, as described below.

-Fiscal 2012 Bonus Plan.
-In September 2011, our board of directors adopted and approved an Employee Bonus Plan for fiscal 2012, which was based on our annual operating plan.
-The Employee Bonus Plan provides for incentive payments to all employees not paid commissions, including our Named Executive Officers.
-Payments for fiscal 2012 are pursuant to a component of the plan that covers fiscal 2012, or the Fiscal 2012 Bonus Plan.
-The Fiscal 2012 Bonus Plan provided potential cash bonus payouts based on our actual achievement of pre-established corporate financial objectives.
+Fiscal 2011 Bonus Plan.
+In September 2010, our board of directors adopted an Executive Bonus Plan for fiscal 2011, which was based on our annual operating plan.
+The Fiscal 2011 Bonus Plan provided potential cash bonus payouts based on our actual achievement of pre-established corporate financial objectives.